tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 </html>
 ```

-**Load the page into a browser, and revel in the chages our JavaScript created:**
+**Load the page into a browser, and revel in the changes our JavaScript created:**

 ![Web Page](_images/dom-5.jpg)